 The Texas Homestead Exemption

-The Texas homestead exemption allows you to protect the entire value of your home in bankruptcy.
+The Texas homestead exemption allows you to protect your home in bankruptcy.

-Texas lets filers use either the federal exemption system or Texas's state exemption system, so you'll have two homestead amounts to choose between.
-However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.
+Texas lets filers use the homestead exemption under either the federal or Texas state exemption system.
+However, you can't mix exemptions from both lists, so select the system that will protect your most important assets.

 If you're married, remember that spouses can double some exemption amounts, but not all.
 Find out about other filing considerations for spouses.